MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/02-ai-turning-point/02-user-interface-intent.md

 - **Before**: "When user clicks button X, do Y"
 - **Now**: "When user expresses intent Z (in any phrasing), agent understands and acts appropriately"

-#### 🤝 Practice Exercise

-> **Quick experiment**: Open your AI partner and say: "I want to build a simple task manager.
-What information do you need from me to help effectively?"
-Notice what the AI asks—those questions reveal what good specifications include.
-This is AI teaching you specification-writing.

----

 ## Brief Context: The Evolution to Agentic AI